Jaysudani05/ESP32-Blynk-Relay-Control/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.

+⚠️ Security Note:
+Blynk Auth Token is not included in this repository for security reasons.

 ---

 ⭐ If you like this project, feel free to star the repository!